 Hatshepsut, circa 1478–1458 BC.
 Credit: Brooklyn Museum

 The statues received this power together with the breath, that is, through the nose, respectively.
-If you deprive the pharaoh statue of the nose, then their influence in the afterlife – and the fact that it was there, no one doubted – would not spread to the real world.
+If you deprive the pharaoh statue of the nose, their influence in the afterlife – and the fact that it was there, no one doubted – would not spread to the real world.

 Granodiorite statue of Pharaoh Senurset III, again with a broken nose.
 Credit: British Museum